cloudmesh-book/book-latex-2018/tutorial/avro.md

         python
         >>> import avro

 This above instruction is for Python2.
-If one is using Python3, download *avro-python3-1.8.2.tar.gz* from [here](http://mirrors.sonic.net/apache/avro/avro-1.8.2/py3/)m the unzip and install procedure is the same.
+The Python3 counterpart, *avro-python3-1.8.2.tar.gz* could be downloaded from [here](http://mirrors.sonic.net/apache/avro/avro-1.8.2/py3/) and the unzip and install procedure is the same.

 ## Defining a schema

-Use a simple schema,(from [Avro doc](http://avro.apache.org/docs/1.8.2/gettingstartedpython.html)) as an example: paste the following lines into an empty text file with the name it *user.avsc*
+Use a simple schema for students contributed in cloudmesh as an example: paste the following lines into an empty text file with the name it *student.avsc*

-        {"namespace": "example.avro",
+        {"namespace": "cloudmesh.avro",
          "type": "record",
-        "name": "User",
+         "name": "Student",
          "fields": [
             {"name": "name", "type": "string"},
+            {"name": "hid",  "type": "string"},
-            {"name": "favorite_number",  "type": ["int", "null"]},
+            {"name": "age", "type": ["int", "null"]},
-            {"name": "favorite_color", "type": ["string", "null"]}
+            {"name": "project_name", "type": ["string", "null"]}
             ]
         }

-This schema defines a record representing a hypothetical user, for more information on schema files and how to specify name and type of a record can be found at  [record specification](http://avro.apache.org/docs/1.8.2/spec.html#schema_record)
+This schema defines a record representing a hypothetical student, which is defined to be a record with the name *Student* and 4 fields, namely name, hid, age and project name.
+The type of each of the field needs to be provided.
+If any field is optional, one could use the list including *null* to define the type as shown in age and project name in the example schema.
+Further, a namespace *cloudmesh.avro* is also defined, which together with the name attribute defines the full name of the schema (cloudmesh.avro.Student in this case).

 ## Serializing